2021 Maine 4-H Virtual Exhibit Hall Guidelines

 - Model built with store bought kit (lego, lincoln logs, k’nex) following kit instructions.

 - Model built using existing blocks to create your own design or masterpiece.

-- The activity of conveying ideas written or verbal.
-Projects in this area should cover any form of communication including public speaking, journalism, etc. All writing has a single-page limit.
+The activity of conveying ideas written or verbal.
+Projects in this category should cover any form of communication including public speaking, journalism, etc.

 - A recipe or group of recipes including title, list of ingredients and amounts in order of their addition, and instructions for preparation.
 Can include a photo or illustration of a prepared dish.